Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 ## Overview/TT II  (20 min)

+#### Decorator &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:art:

-The decorator pattern is used to extend or alter the functionality of objects at run- time by wrapping them in an object of a decorator class.
+The Decorator pattern is used to extend or alter the functionality of objects at run- time by wrapping them in an object of a decorator class.
 This provides a flexible alternative to using inheritance to modify behavior.